Change :: Culture | Community | Commitment

 Architects have the power to influence a broader societal culture that appreciates architecture and understands the value of an architect.
 The AIA should be the organization for matters of civic and cultural engagement, and its members should be guiding positive change in communities.
 The commitment calls for a renewed effort on each individual member to inspire and to realize the shift in our own professional culture as well as the resultant shift in the greater culture around us.
 This convention will inspire members to be recharged and prepared to relaunch with a commitment to genuine change.

 Reflecting the Institute’s repositioning to serve the needs of our diverse membership, education content is to be relevant and emphasize practical application to support the needs of all members of the profession, particularly our emerging professionals and small firm owners in the areas of leadership, management, project delivery, and technology.
 Program design and delivery methods will embrace our attendees as vital contributors to their own learning and allow them to build knowledge and skills through active learning experiences.

 For more information, go to Repositioning the AIA

 Review the full Call for Proposals document here.

 Thanks for your interest in submitting a proposal for the 2014 AIA National Convention.
 The Call for Proposals is now closed.
 Your next opportunity to submit will be for the 2015 program in Atlanta (May 14-16).
-The Call for 2015 will close on July 1, 2014.
+Details coming soon.